Scotland and Medicine Conference 2023

 10am-4.30pm

-The Scotland & Medicine partnership have organised a conference aimed at heritage professionals working with medical collections.
-It will centre on some of the most pressing topics facing Scottish medical collections across museums, libraries and archives.
-Members of Scotland & Medicine and invited speakers will present case studies on topics such as sensitive collections, hazardous materials, silenced voices and outreach.
-Laurie Britton Newell, Senior Curator at the Wellcome Collection, will give a keynote address.
-The conference is funded by Scotland and Medicine and is free to attend.
-It will be hosted at The Royal College of Physicians Edinburgh with tea and coffee on arrival and lunch provided.
+In September 2023, the Scotland & Medicine partnership organised a conference aimed at heritage professionals working with medical collections.
+Presentations centred on some of the most pressing topics facing Scottish medical collections across museums, libraries and archives.
+Members of Scotland & Medicine and invited speakers presented case studies on topics such as sensitive collections, hazardous materials, silenced voices and outreach.
+Laurie Britton Newell, Senior Curator at the Wellcome Collection was invited to give a keynote address which was recorded and made available to view below.

 Conference Programme